 Collaborators from other countries or regions may participate in the QB3 bio-entrepreneurial ecosystem by:

-- Sub-leasing a block of space for a given county in our incubator network.
+Sub-leasing a block of space for a given regional or national entity in our incubator network.

 Visitors often want to hear of QB3’s initiatives to support entrepreneurship and to ask questions of QB3 staff.
 When feasible, QB3 is happy to entertain group visitors.
 Contact Christine Winoto for details.